Zainap16/Ardagh_IT_Graduate_Accelerator/README.md

 * Classes and Objects: Classes are blueprints for creating objects with attributes and method

-# A Week Two : Summary
+# Week Two : Summary

 __Functions:__